 Heads Together will provide safeguarding training to new staff as part of their induction sessions.
 We will review staff training needs regularly.
+Volunteers will be provided with safeguarding training.

 2. Examples

 You may think good practice for safeguarding participants is obvious and clear-cut.
 Have a look at the examples below; what would you do in these situations?